TG

 Tariff policy is no longer trade regulation.
 It is the primary instrument of industrial strategy for the world's largest economy, applied dynamically, by executive authority, with 90-day resolution cycles.

-The enterprises that manage this environment effectively will not be the ones with the best tariff attorneys (though those help).
-They will be the ones with the best continuous intelligence — real-time monitoring of the tariff architecture, rapid assessment of supply chain impacts, and the analytical framework to distinguish temporary disruptions from structural realignments.
+The enterprises that manage this environment effectively will be the ones with the best continuous intelligence, real-time monitoring of the tariff architecture, rapid assessment of supply chain impacts, and the analytical framework to distinguish temporary disruptions from structural realignments.

 1. USTR.
 (2018–2025).
 Section 301 Tariff Lists 1–4: Federal Register Publications.